Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 return to contents next section

 The national overall estimate is the estimate from micro data.
-If it is not available, the all-State average is calculated as the national overall estimate.
+If it is not available, the all-state average is calculated as the national overall estimate.

-For each measure, State performance is categorized as better-than-average, average, or worse-than-average relative to the national overall estimate.
+For each measure, state performance is categorized as better-than-average, average, or worse-than-average relative to the national overall estimate.

 These comparison categories are defined based on a statistical test for differences:

 1. Better-than-average.
-The State rate on an NHQDR measure is better than the national overall estimate, and that difference is statistically significant.
+The state rate on an NHQDR measure is better than the national overall estimate, and that difference is statistically significant.

 2. Average.
-The State rate on an NHQDR measure is not statistically different from the national overall estimate.
+The state rate on an NHQDR measure is not statistically different from the national overall estimate.

 3. Worse-than-average.
-The State rate on an NHQDR measure is worse than the national overall estimate, and that difference is statistically significant.
+The state rate on an NHQDR measure is worse than the national overall estimate, and that difference is statistically significant.

-Beginning with the 2016 report, two criteria have been used to define the difference between the State rate and the national overall estimate:
+Beginning with the 2016 report, two criteria have been used to define the difference between the state rate and the national overall estimate:

 1. The absolute difference must be statistically significant with p <0.05 on a two-tailed test.